QW3RTZUI0P/sonos-music-controller-skill/README.md

 ## About
 This skill uses the SoCo python package to control the Sonos speakers.
 To play music from different services, it uses the service APIs ([iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) and [Spotify API](https://developer.spotify.com/documentation/web-api/)), searchs with them for music, takes the ID and converts this ID to an URI the Sonos speakers can understand.
 I found this URIs with jishis repo https://github.com/jishi/node-sonos-http-api so without it I couldn't have done this.
+It also supports auto-controlling the volume of the Sonos speaker in the room the Mycroft device is placed in.
+When Mycroft starts recording the volume is decreased and when Mycroft has finished speaking the volume is increased to its original level.

 ## Installation
 Just install this skill using mycroft-msm.
 No further authentication required!